PTDZ/PEARL-Neuro/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Availability of Additional Data
+## Availability of additional data

 Structural MRI data are protected and available upon request.
 To access this data, please contact us.
 You will need to sign a Data Use Agreement (DUA) to gain access to these data (access granted for researchers).